 Requirements for Certification

-- 60 hours of continuing education that meets all requirements of the 2016 National Continued Competency Program within the past two years.
+- 8 hours of continuing education that meets all requirements of the current National Component of the 2016 National Continued Competency Program within the past two years.

 - The National Registry accepts State EMS Office approved and CAPCE accredited education, education from EMS education programs, and U.S. accredited academic credit or college course.
 All education must be directly related to EMS patient care.

-- Successful completion of the National Registry Paramedic cognitive (knowledge) examination and psychomotor (skills) examination.
+- Successful completion of the National Regsitry EMR cognitive (knowledge) examination and a state approved psychomotor (skills) examination.

 - Passed portions of the cognitive and psychomotor exam remain valid for 24 months provided all other eligibility requirements are met.

-- Copy of a lapsed state Paramedic license/certification if never nationally certified as an Paramedic.
+- Copy of a current state EMR license/certification

 - Have a current CPR-BLS for "Healthcare Provider" or equivalent credential.

-National Component - 30 HoursThe National Component requires Paramedics to complete 30 hours of approved continuing education.
-A maximum of 10 hours of distributive education (Distributive Education (DE) is a method of delivering EMS education where the educator and student are not able to interact in real time.
-Examples include online courses, journal article reviews, and videos) may be used to meet the 30 hour requirement.
+National Component - 8 HoursThe National Component requires EMRs to complete 8 hours of approved continuing education.
+A maximum of 3 hours of distributive education may be used to meet the 8 hour requirement.
+(Distributive Education (DE) is a method of delivering EMS education where the educator and student are not able to interact in real time.
+Examples include online courses, journal article reviews, and videos may be used to meet the 8 hour requirement.)

 - Central Nervous System (CNS) Injury